sot/testr/README.md

-# ska_test
+# testr

-Testing framework for Ska runtime environment
+Testing framework for unit and regression testing